-The current vaccination programme is 2 doses of MMR with the first dose being given at 12-13 months and the second at 3 years and 4 months - 5 years.
+The current vaccination programme is two doses of MMR with the first dose being given at 12-13 months and the second between 3 years 4 months and 5 years.

-The group most at risk is likely to be younger people less than 30 years of age who have not received 2 doses of MMR vaccine.
+The group most at risk is likely to be younger people less than 30 years of age who have not received two doses of MMR vaccine.

 Remember that German measles, measles and mumps can all be prevented by vaccination and all children should be protected by immunisation.